Slurp Some of Nashville’s Best Ramen This Winter

 Otaku started out as a pop-up in East Nashville, however, its popularity took off quicker than it takes its pork broth to simmer.
-In December of last year it opened up a permanent location in The Gulch, and since then has had frequent lines stretching out the door.
-The menu includes four different delicious ramen options including pork, chicken, and vegetarian.
+Since opening up a permanent location in The Gulch in 2015, the cozy little ramen shop has had frequent lines stretching out the door.
+The menu includes seven different delicious ramen options including pork, chicken, and vegetarian.
 And don't miss out on the hot chicken buns.
 They’ve also opened up a second location West Nashville called to introduce a new clientele to their innovative ramen.